vippsas/vipps-ecom-api/vipps-ecom-api.md

 The endpoints required by Vipps must be publicly available.

 URLs that start with `https://localhost` will be rejected.
 If you want to use localhost as fallback, please use `http://127.0.0.1`.
+It is, naturally, not possible to use `https://localhost` or `http://127.0.0.1` for the callback, as the Vipps backend would then call itself.

 Here is a simple Java class suitable for testing URLs, using the dummy URL `https://example.com/vipps/fallback-result-page/order123abc`: